-Over the past month, I’ve been traveling to a number of cities in Russia, speaking with international startups about the venture investing and accelerating landscape in the United States, and offering some tips and suggestions.
+Over the past month working with the US Department of State Bureau of Educational and Cultural Affairs and the American Councils for International Education program, I’ve been traveling to a number of cities in Russia, speaking with international startups about the venture investing and accelerating landscape in the United States, and offering some tips and suggestions.
 I’ve distilled my main suggestions down to a few key points, which I feel encapsulate some of the most important concepts to keep in mind when applying a foreign startup to a US-Based accelerator, incubator, VC, or Angel Investor.

 Interested in joining us at Boomtown Accelerator in Boulder, Colorado, USA?
 Apply now.

 Key items to keep in mind when considering applying with your company to a US-based accelerator.
 These items are just brief comments, and should not be taken as specific advice.
 At Boomtown, we work with startups to guide them through all of these items, and more.

 - Consider incorporating your business in the US, possible as a Delaware company.
 At Boomtown, we work with startups on assessing these items all the time.